 Have you had Cotija?
 See, that’s the thing with cheese nearly every country, every region has their own spin on cheese and I couldn’t be happier about that.
 Mexico, where Cotija cheese originates, has a very distinct and different style of cheeses that are worth paying close attention to (plus, its a vital part of learning how to make authentic tacos) and now that others are noticing, they are becoming easier to find and readily available in most grocery stores.

-Here’s your cheese-loves guide to the different types of Mexican cheese, so you can give every south-of the-border meal an extra special kick!
+Here’s a cheese-loves guide to the different types of Mexican cheese.

 This is my favorite and most used Mexican cheese.
 It’s rarely not in our cheese drawer.
 I love it on tacos — any type, in salads, on beans, sprinkled on top of nachos or over a bowl of Posole or tortilla soup.
 If you can’t find Cotija, use Parmesan in it’s place.
 Or, if you’re looking for places to use Cotija, think of where you would use Parmesan and try it there.